Sunvat/Individual-Ex-1_26023085/README.md

 4. If you want to contribute please contact the owner of this repository and then you can make the desired changes.
 5. commit the changes.
 6. Then push.

+## File Descriptions :
+1. sample.java - This java file contains the methods sumOfDigits and OddEven.
+2. MainSample.java - This java file contains the main method for the methods and the main class.